ucsd-progsys/yunounderstand-data/README.md

    The `"hw"` and `"problem"` fields specify which homework and problem the student was working on.
 The `"bad"` field contains the ill-typed program, and the `"fix"` field contains the student's fix.
-We define a "fix" to an ill-typed program as the first subsequent program in the time-series that we can determine to be solving the same homework problem, and that has the correct type.
+We define a "fix" to an ill-typed program as the first subsequent program the student submitted to the interpreter that
+   (1) we can determine to be solving the same homework problem, and (2) has the correct type.
    Both `"bad"` and `"fix"` contain the minimal programs from the `"min"` field above.

    We determine which homework problem a program is solving by looking at the names of the defined functions (this works because the